onnx/onnx-mlir/docs/UsingPyRuntime.md

 print("Compiled onnx file", file, "to", model, "with rc", rc)
 ```

-The `PyCompile` module exports the `PyOMCompileSession` class to drive the
+The `PyCompile` module exports the `OMCompileSession` class to drive the
 compilation of a ONNX model into an executable model.
 Typically, a compiler object is created for a given model by giving it the file name of the ONNX model.
 Then, all the compiler options can be set as a whole `std::string` to generate the desired executable.